i2p/i2p.www/i2p2www/spec/proposals/156-ecies-routers.rst

 See [Prop152]_ for additional non-goals.

 - No requirement for dual-key routers
-- Complete redesign of tunnel build messages requiring a "flag day", for that see [Prop153]_
+- Layer encryption changes, for that see [Prop153]_

 Design